-Sri Lanka Inventors Commission is a statutory body established by the provision of the Sri Lanka Inventors Incentive Act No.53 of 1979 and functioning under the Ministry of Science, Technology and Research.
+Sri Lanka Inventors Commission is a statutory body established by the provision of the Sri Lanka Inventors Incentive Act No.53 of 1979 and functioning under the Ministry of Education.

 The objective of the Commission is to promote and encourage creativity and inventiveness in Sri Lanka by providing technical, legal, financial assistance and assistance to find access to the market.
 Achieving its objectives the Commission has taken many measures where giving Presidential Awards to inventors is one of them.